 Contrary to popular belief, culantro is not an alternate spelling of cilantro.
 Culantro and cilantro are not the same plants, though they are in the same botanical family, have a similar aroma and flavor, and both are used in cooking.
 When you see culantro, there is no mistaking it for the more common cilantro.

 What Is Culantro?

 Culantro, Eryngium foetidum, has long, serrated leaves and sports a blue flower when permitted to bolt.

-Culantro also is often called spiny cilantro and is not as widely available as cilantro.
-Check with your market's produce manager if you do not see any on the shelves with the other fresh herbs.
+You'll have better luck finding it at international markets.
+Check with your market's produce manager if you do not see any on the shelves with other fresh herbs.

 Culantro is a rather easy herb to grow, so you might consider that option as well.
 Seeds are readily available and if you want to collect your own, let the flowers go to seed at the end of the second year (remember, it's a biennial).
 Plant those seeds and, if you're lucky, you can keep propagating culantro for years using this routine.

 Fresh culantro can be wrapped in paper towels and refrigerated in plastic bags or air-tight containers.
 Rinse and pat dry the leaves before cooking.
 You can expect culantro to be good for about a week when stored properly.